safi-ullah08/Umbrella/README.md

   1. Smart contracts(ERC-721s,ERC-721A and ERC-1155s)/ rainDrops that will deployed on testnets (Mumbai (Polygon), Rinkeby(Ethereum) and Fuji(Avalanche))
   2. Orcal (Probably either a Node.js or Rust App) that will listen to changes on these smart contracts
   3. Dispatcher will dispatch transactions when network fees are low on all network
-  4. Vault will hold updates for "SYNCED'' smart contracts until the dispatcher is ready
+  4. Vault will hold updates for "SYNCING" rainDrops until the dispatcher is ready.
+It will maintain state for each rainDrop as SYNCED or SYNCING or FAILED

 ## Arena (Future Goals)